High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: Abstract

 \section{Abstract}

-We consider the relativistic scattering of unequal-mass scalar particles through graviton exchange in the small-angle high-energy regime and calculate the scattering amplitude up to the next-to-leading eikonal correction, including gravitational effects of the same order.
-We find that these power corrections are consistent with the exponentiation of a corrected phase in impact parameter space, once all possible graviton exchanges are summed.
-The leading power correction is suppressed by a single power of the ratio of momentum transfer to the energy of the light particle in the rest frame of the heavy particle, independent of the heavy particle mass.
+We consider the relativistic scattering of unequal-mass scalar particles through graviton exchange in the small-angle high-energy regime.
+We show the self-consistency of expansion around the eikonal limit and compute the scattering amplitude up to the next-to-leading power correction of the light particle energy, including gravitational effects of the same order.
+The first power correction is suppressed by a single power of the ratio of momentum transfer to the energy of the light particle in the rest frame of the heavy particle, independent of the heavy particle mass.
+We find that only gravitational corrections contribute to the exponentiated phase in impact parameter space in four dimensions.
 For large enough heavy-particle mass, the saddle point for the impact parameter is modified compared to the leading order by a multiple of the Schwarzschild radius determined by the mass of the heavy particle, independent of the energy of the light particle.